 To help the whole family save a few pennies why not do a ‘Secret Santa’ kind of game this year.
 Each person in the family writes down their name and the gift they really want up to an agreed budget, which could be quite a decent amount of money as you are all only buying one gift instead of 7 or 8 as usual.
 Fold up your bits of paper and place in a jar, then each person pulls one piece of paper out and keeps it a secret.
 You are then in charge of purchasing that special gift, wrapping it and then placing it under the tree on Christmas eve.
 This way you don’t spend any more than usual and instead of getting 7 or 8 nice but smaller gifts you receive the 1 gift you really want!

 If you can, go personalised!
 We all love a personalised gift, especially a handcrafted gift that has been personalised and created just for us.
 Take a look at our products for some inspiration on personalised handcrafted gifts to get you started.
 If you have your eye on the simply gorgeous reindeer bauble above, you can find him in our shop.

 Have a look through your gift list and then decide to purchase some gifts in October, some in November and some in December.
 Spreading the cost makes it a little less overwhelming, but make sure you still stick to your budget.

-If you are looking for the ultimate Christmas gift and keepsake this year, check out our wide range of silver keepsake jewellery capturing fingerprints, hand and footprints, paw prints, horse shoes, drawings and handwriting as well as names and personal messages.
+If you are looking for the ultimate Christmas gift and keepsake this year, check out our wide range of silver keepsake jewellery capturing paw prints, personalised stamps as well as names and personal messages.